 Star Wars: Destiny is the latest collectible card game (CCG) from Fantasy Flight Games, and is about to release very soon.
 What you should know is that Fantasy Flight Games handle a number of licensed properties such as Star Wars and Game of Thrones, but are not known for CCGs.
 They mostly deal in miniatures such as the X-Wing miniatures game, or what they call Living Card Games, which are atypical card games that eschew the popular blind-pack format of CCGs.
 Instead, Living Card Games give players access to a total card pool—they do not force collectors to rely on lucky packs to get powerful cards.
 So, it has caught the attention of many a gamer, including me, that Fantasy Flight is getting back into CCGs, and with a Star Wars product.
-I was lucky enough to attend a launch party for the game over the weekend and got to see what the game was all about.
+I was lucky enough to visit here to have my own Star Wars card games!
+I also attended a launch party for the game over the weekend and got to see what the game was all about.

 An important thing to note is that while a traditional CCG, such as Magic: The Gathering (the grandfather of all CCGs), uses only the cards with minimal modifiers, dice play a key role in Star Wars: Destiny.
 Most characters you will use, and a number of upgrades that you get, use large, colorful, 6-sided dice for the key gameplay mechanics.
 Additionally, there are tokens galore that keep track of resources, damage done, and shields for characters, so the game has a very tactile feel to it.